Arithmetic bigness and a uniform Bogomolov-type result: Bigness of the admissible canonical bundle

 \begin{thm} Let $k$ be either $\ZZ$ or a field.
 Let $S$ be a quasi-projective and flat normal integral scheme over $k$.
 Let $\pi:X\to S$ be a smooth relative curve over $S$ of genus $g>1$ with maximal variation.
 Then the Deligne pairing $\pi_*\pair{\overline\omega_{X/S,a},\overline\omega_{X/S,a}}$ is nef and big on $S$. \end{thm}

+As a convention, if $\dim S=0$ (and thus $k$ is a field), all (adelic) line bundles on $S/k$ are nef and big.
 By Lemma \ref{basic8}(1), the Deligne pairing of nef and big adelic line bundles is still nef and big.
 Then Theorem \ref{bigness1} is an easy consequence of Theorem \ref{bigness5}.
 However, in our treatment, we will first prove Theorem \ref{bigness1} and then use it to deduce Theorem \ref{bigness5} by the following argument.

 \begin{proof}[Proof of Theorem \ref{bigness5} by Theorem \ref{bigness1}] By Theorem \ref{isomorphism3}(1), $\overline\omega_{X/S,a}$ is nef on $X$, and

 It suffices to estimate the self-intersection of the right-hand side.
 Denote by $d=\dim S$.
 Then the self-intersection of the right-hand side contains a term